tekert/golang-etw/README.md

 You can also inspect the current opened traces with:
 > logman -ets

-- `The Trace Session -> Consumer` is Stopped when `ProcessTrace` blocking call ends, can be stopped using two methods, returning 0 from a the buffer callback or also using `CloseTrace` syscall, or termitating the `Trace Controller` (this library process).
+- `The Trace -> Consumer` is Stopped when `ProcessTrace` blocking call ends, can be stopped using two methods, returning 0 from a the buffer callback or also using `CloseTrace` syscall, or termitating the `Trace Controller` (this library process).
 In this library it the simple act of deferring a call to `Stop()` for a `Consumer`.

-- The `Log File -> Consumer` connection is a log file (etl trace file to consume from) -> Consumer, to close them you use `CloseTrace`
+- The `Log File -> Consumer` connection is a Trace (etl trace file to consume from) -> Consumer, to close them you use the same `CloseTrace`
 In this library it the simple act of deferring a call to `Stop()` for a `Consumer` or waiting to the file read to end.

 --------------